 Discounts and Specials

 When planning your trip, be sure to ask if there are any specials.
-On a recent trip in Germany, we were able to reduce the cost of a ticket from 76 to 22 dollars by taking a slightly slower train that left almost at the same time.
 Also, take advantage of any student and age discounts that may be in force.
 Choosing the right rail pass may shave some costs as well.

 Facilities: Eating and Drinking